-Probabilistic seismic hazard assessment is by its very nature an attempt to capture state-of-theart of the knowledge and understanding of seismic hazard at a certain point in time.
+Probabilistic seismic hazard assessment is by its very nature an attempt to capture state-of-the-art of the knowledge and understanding of seismic hazard at a certain point in time.
 It is important and customary around the world to regularly update a PSHA in order to integrate new data and new scientific findings.
 The 2015 assessment is the latest stage in the evolution of such snapshots in time.
 It builds on a number of studies related to hazard assessment in Switzerland which have been performed during the past three decades:

-In 1978, Sägesser and Mayer-Rosa (1978) published the first PSHA for Switzerland.
+- In 1978, Sägesser and Mayer-Rosa (1978) published the first PSHA for Switzerland.
 The hazard was based on the historical catalogue available at the time which contained epicentral Intensities, Io, as a quantification of size.
 To compute hazard, an intensity-based attenuation function was used.
 Hazard was computed, based on the Cornell-McGuire approach (Cornell 1968), with a zoning model including about 20 zones, which to a large degree mirrored the spatial distribution of seismicity.
-This study produced the input for the Swiss building code (SIA code 160) as well as for critical facilities, such as nuclear power plants and large dams.
+This study produced the input for the Swiss building code (SIA code 160) as well as for critical facilities, such as nuclear power plants and large dams. - In 1995, a comprehensive study by Rüttener (1995), based on a historical parametric method, estimated the hazard and associated uncertainties at twelve sites in Switzerland.
+The computed parameter was once again macroseismic intensity.

 &lt;sup>1 Resolution of Federal Council of 30 January 2013 on "Precautionary measures for earthquakes.
-National programs 2013 - 2016,
+National programs 2013 - 2016